phambrya/labyrinthGame/README.md

-# labyrinthGame
+# mazeGame

 ## Description

-This is an implementation of Labyrinth Game.
+This is an implementation of Maze Game.
 Can be played with 1-2 players.

 The objective is to find the treasure, though there are some obstacles in the players way: